ES-1085/f2025-ds1-project-arhf/README.md

 4. `Missing duration details`: We have session duration but don't know rest periods, which affect total calorie expenditure.
 5. `BMI doesn't distinguish muscle vs fat`: A muscular athlete and an untrained person with high body fat could have identical BMI but vastly different fitness outcomes, and it is also not a fitness indicator since BMI tells us nothing about cardiovascular fitness, strength, or metabolic health.
 6. `Self Selection Bias`: Participants may have chosen workout types they already excel at, inflating certain metrics.
+7. `Unclear Data Collection Procedures`: The dataset does not provide detailed documentation on how workout type, calorie expenditure, or heart rate were measured.
+Differences in device accuracy or self-reported workout categories could generate measurement error that affects the observed relationships

 ## Conclusions